 If you are open to meditation – great!
 We would highly recommend it as a tool to learn to focus and stay grounded.

 Another good way of staying calm is through regular exercising.
-We’ve briefly talked about the power of exercising in our How To Be Productive At Home article.
+We’ve briefly talked about the power of exercising in our how to be productive at home article.
 But we’ll say it again – doing a workout, even if it’s only 10-15 minutes, can do wonders to your mind and soul.
 Not only will you be more healthy but you’ll be able to re-charge and release all the negative energy and tension.
-Many successful project managers and other professionals make it a goal to work out at least a few times a week.
+Many successful project managers and other professionals schedule workouts in their weekly planners at least a few times a week.
 You should try it too!
 By the way, you can use free task maker with reminder notifications for convenience.

 Negotiation is all about finding the middle ground and coming to a compromise that satisfies everyone.